mucel/Quantifying_bias_in_ai/Report.md

 # Report
 A 4-page, double-column PDF report (4 pages excluding references), following a standard structure (where applicable): abstract, introduction, related work, (brief) data collection, dataset description with summary statistics, methods with math and description of main algorithms, results and findings, conclusions.
 This report will be evaluated according to how clearly and succinctly it is written, if the style is appropriate (e.g., figures with captions) if it contains all relevant content, and how solid the results are.

+# Qunatifying the differences in bias in ChatGPT between Latvian and English.
+By Māra Učelniece, Ralfs Brutāns, Michalina Loch.

 ## Abstract (300 words, but is not part of word count!)